analyticascent/data-syllabus/README.md

 ## 1. Reading List

 In a matter of months, I should be prepared the weekly content in [Galvanize's 12-week Immersive](http://www.galvanize.com/courses/data-science/) course.
+I will be reading many of these titles through [Mapt.io](https://mapt.io/)

 &nbsp;